 Uses of Fentanyl

 As stated above, fentanyl is primarily used for patients with severe pain.
-It’s usually prescribed for cancer patients who are being treated around the clock with another narcotic medication but also need something for occasional breakthrough pain.
-Sometimes it’s prescribed post-surgery.
+Doctors usually prescribe it for cancer patients who are being treated around the clock with another narcotic medication but also need something for occasional breakthrough pain.
+Sometimes, doctors prescribe it for post-surgery patients.